 For hundreds of years, the city of Gdansk bounced back and forth from being German territory and Polish territory.
 While under German rule, the city went by the name Danzig.

 On September 1, 1939, the first fighting of World War II began just outside of Gdansk.
 The German forces won an easy victory, not only in Gdansk, but in all of Poland.
 For the duration of World War II, Poland suffered under Nazi rule, until it was “liberated” by the Soviets in 1945.
-Once under communist rule, things in Poland were almost as bad as they were under Nazi rule.

 In 1980, in the Gdansk shipyards, the Solidarity trade union movement began.
 This peaceful movement was one of the first major rebellions against the communist regime and ultimately led to the downfall of communist rule in 1989.